• infobot@lakesoffire.org

 Please make sure to Leave No Trace of your campsite and try to pick up anything you may find along the way.
 We know trash is not a fun traveling companion, but it is vitally important that everything you pack out ends up at your own home, NOT on the side of the road or in private dumpsters!

-If you’d like to help the Leave No Trace team on Sunday, and potentially beyond, please volunteer online or at the event by visiting the Nexus.
+If you’d like to help the Leave No Trace team on Sunday, and potentially beyond, please sign up for a designated exodus shift in Volunteeripate or come to the FunctionJunction on site.

 Thank you for reading and for your participation!
 Don’t forget that Lakes can only be the incredible experience it is with YOUR help.
 Looking forward to seeing you at Lakes of Fire!